mikepetersyn/key-value-stores/Redis.md

 Now will change the running redis-server to be able to act as a part of a redis-cluster

 ## 4.1 Creating the redis.config
 To act as cluster-node some additonal config-parameter are needed.
 We will create our own redis.config file.
-Maybe you'll use the beloved nano editor for that, than the command will look like:
+Maybe you'll use the beloved nano editor for that ;) , than the command will look like:
 ```
 nano redis.conf
 ```